Book Launch: Peggy Orenstein’s Boys & Sex

 doors at 5:30 PM

-Limited seating available to the general public the day of the event
+Tickets available to the general public Dec 20

 Award-winning writer Peggy Orenstein visits SPACE on Sunday, January 12 for a conversation and book signing.
 Orenstein is the author of six books, including the New York Times-bestseller Girls & Sex, and her latest, Boys & Sex: Young Men on Hookups, Love, Porn, Consent and Navigating the New Masculinity, will be released on January 5th.
 Orenstein has been featured on many programs including Nightline, CBS This Morning, The Today Show, NPR’s Fresh Air and Morning Edition, and her TED Talk, “What Young Women Believe About Their Own Sexual Pleasure,” has been viewed over 4.5 million times.